omprakashp014909/Data-Science-Capstone-Project-Battle-of-Neighbourhoods-Toronto-vs-New-York-City/README.md

 # Data-Science-Capstone-Project-Battle-of-Neighbourhoods-Toronto-vs-New-York-City
 ----
-**This project is part of [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) and aims to reveal some insights for the people who wants to immigrate to Toronto or  New York City.**
+**This project is part of [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) and aims to reveal some insights related to property prices and available venues for the people who wants to immigrate to Toronto or  New York City.**

 # Problem